For the past few years, home automation systems have really gone mainstream to make our day to day lives convenient, safe, and more comfortable.

 Although not so popular among home automation enthusiasts, the RCS brand has already established a trusted name when it comes to programmable thermostats.
 It comes with all the basic functionalities, a bright and illuminated display, and Z-Wave radios with extended range.

-On the other hand, you may find the display font of the design less modern as well as the overall packaging.
-It’s also expensive for the features it provides.
+On the other hand, you may find the display font of the design simple and less modern as well as the overall packaging.
+It’s also quite expensive for the features it provides.

 9. IRIS CT101 Z-Wave Thermostat